-The Massachusetts’ eviction moratorium, which is credited with delaying “tens of thousands” of evictions in the state expired October 17.
-Many landlords will start eviction processes for tenants who are behind on rent.
+While the Centers for Disease Control and Prevention has extended the federal moratorium through July 1, 2021, many landlords will start eviction processes for tenants who are behind on rent.
 There’s a lot of confusion about the federal eviction moratorium that’s now in place and what’s expected of tenants.
 What we know right now, is that for tenants to qualify for protection under the federal government’s moratorium, a tenant must apply for all available financial assistance and complete a declaration notice.
 Both the financial assistance application form and the federal declaration form are available on our website.

 It is important for renters to understand the moratorium does not eliminate any obligation to pay rent.
-It only prevents tenants’ removal from the property through the end of the year.
+It only prevents tenants’ removal from the property through July 1, 2021.
 All rent is still due.
-Evictions can still be brought through the legal system, and removal could begin January 1.
+Evictions can still be brought through the legal system, and removal could begin on July 1st.